stephenparvaresh/Project_One_Boston_AirBnB/README.md

 The full set of files related to this course are available on KaggleYou can see pieces of the analysis here.

 # File Descriptions
-There is 1 notebooks available here to showcase work related to the above questions.
+There is 1 notebook available here to showcase work related to the above questions.
 The notebook is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.

 # Results
 The main findings of the code can be found at the post available [here](https://www.google.com).